conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > > ## Example B
 > >
 > > ![Scroll Plot 1b]({{ page.root }}/fig/qc_example_01b.png "Scroll Plot - Example 1b")
-> > There are many large artefacts in otherwise flat components.
-Although there are several artefacts at the same time, they are all occurring in components that are otherwise flat.
-Removing each of these components would be the best decision here.
+> > There is a large artefacts in component 20 and this component is otherwise flat.
+It would be preferable to remove the component over removing time because the artefact is isolated.
+> >
+> > To remove this component, hover over it and right click the mouse.
+This will add a manual mark to the component and will gray it out.
 > >
 > > {: .output}
 > {: .solution}
 >